Chart Color Schemes

 Health performance in Seaford is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Seaford, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Notably, common health conditions are prevalent across both younger and older age cohorts.
-Private health cover is found to be very low at approximately 47% of the total population (~2,279 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.
+Seaford faces substantial health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Only approximately 47% of Seaford's total population (~2,363 people) has private health cover, compared to 52.7% in Greater Adelaide and the national average of 55.7%.

-The most common medical conditions in Seaford are arthritis (11.8%) and mental health issues (10.0%), while 58.5% of residents report being completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
-The working-age population faces significant health challenges due to elevated chronic condition rates.
-Seaford has a higher proportion of residents aged 65 and over (26.9%, or 1,306 people) than Greater Adelaide (19.3%).
-Health outcomes among seniors present some challenges, with national rankings generally in line with the overall population.
+The most common medical conditions are arthritis (11.8%) and mental health issues (10.0%).
+Only 58.5% of residents claim to be completely clear of medical ailments, lower than the 67.9% in Greater Adelaide.
+Seaford's working-age population faces notable health challenges with elevated chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 27.2% (1,370 people), compared to 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges, generally in line with national rankings for the general population.

 Frequently Asked Questions - Health